NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 [comment]: <> (Hi.
 If you are seeing this message, please open this file with markdown preview or jupyter notebook.
 You can do this by right clicking on the readme file and picking 'open with'.)
-# INBRE Google Cloud Training Tutorials
+# Maine INBRE Google Cloud Training Tutorials

 ## Overview